 > Peter Bellamy > Songs > Eddi's Service

 Eddi's Service is a poem from Rudyard Kipling's book Rewards and Fairies.
 Peter Bellamy sang it on his second album of songs set to Kipling's poems, Merlin's Isle of Gramarye.
-He commented in the album's sleeve notes:
+He noted:

 Eddi's Service comes from the story The Conversion of St. Wilfrid, and takes the form of a ballad concerning the somewhat eccentric piety of a priest of Wilfrid's mission to the South Saxons.
 The meody stems from that of a much later piece, The Sheffield Apprentice.